 The test is multiple choice and consists of four subject areas: English, mathematics, reading and science.
 There is also an optional writing section, which if chosen, complements the ACT English test.
 Some colleges require the writing test; others don't.
 You should decide whether or not to take the writing test based on the requirements of the schools you plan on applying to.

 Each section is scored on a scale of 1–36, and your final score is an average of all four subject areas.
 (If you take the writing test, you receive a subject-level writing score and an ELA score, which averages the English, reading and writing scores.)
 The ACT is offered six to seven times a year, and the actual test time is just under three hours (not including the 30-minute writing section).

 TOEFL (Test of English as a Foreign Language)

 The TOEFL is a standardized test measuring one's ability to speak and understand English at a college level.
-This test is often a requirement for students applying from outside the U.S., and it can be taken over the Internet or as a written test.
+This test is often a requirement for students applying from outside the U.S., and it can be taken over the Internet.
 The TOEFL is a four-subject test covering reading, writing, speaking and listening and it lasts four hours.
 Scores are valid for up to two years after the test date.